Anal Chem 1999 Sep 15;71(18):4000-6

 fine-grained assemblages of mineral grains, where an abundant carbonaceous

-component is closely associated on a scale of < or = 0.1 micron to both hydrous
+component is closely associated on a scale of < or = 0.1 micron to both

 and anhydrous minerals, including potential catalysts.
 These observations